hargettp/aop/README.md

 send_message(Object, some_method(Parameter1, Parameter2))
 ```

 The actual `send_message` predicate (internal to the `aop` library and not intended to be overwritten or extended with new clauses) attempts to efficiently locate a suitable clause for the method.
-The basic mechanics involve translating `some_method(Parameter1, Parameter2)` into an equivalent goal with 1 additional parameters in first position: `aop:do(Object, some_method(Parameter1, Parameter2))`, where `Object` was the original receiver in `send_message`.
+The basic mechanics involve translating `some_method(Parameter1, Parameter2)` into an equivalent goal with 1 additional parameters in second position: `aop:do(Aspect, Object, some_method(Parameter1, Parameter2))`, where `Object` was the original receiver in `send_message`.
 The reason for these semantics is two-fold:

   1. Use of messages is basically orthogonal to the module system, so preserving module affinities is not as relevant.
   2. SWI-Prolog has efficient method dispatching, which can overtime optimize many kinds of message dispatches.